Get all the latest data for Warsaw

 How do I confirm there are no liens in Warsaw right now?

-The standard way to confirm there are no liens or encumbrances on a Warsaw property is to check Section IV of the land register (Ksiega Wieczysta), which specifically records mortgages, and Section III, which shows other rights and restrictions such as easements and enforcement notes.
+The standard way to confirm liens in Warsaw is to check Section IV of the land and mortgage register for mortgages and Section III for claims, easements and restrictions.

 How do I check zoning and permitted use in Warsaw right now?